Michael Zenezini: Ice shows

 Zenezini later appeared in ice shows.
 He spent six years with Holiday on Ice and then skated in Hot Ice.
 His partners included Lindsey Woolstencroft, Carole Azario, and Suzanna Dagger.

-In 2011, Zenezini joined series six of the U.K. television programme Dancing on Ice as Chloe Madeley's partner.
+In 2011, Zenezini joined the British ITV skating competition Dancing on Ice as a professional skater.
+He was paired with Chloe Madeley for the sixth series, and later returned for the eighth series in 2013, where he was paired with Lauren Goodger.

 Personal life

 Zenezini lives near Cannes with his wife, Barbara Maros, a Hungarian skater.